Banana Republic

 Banana Republic is an American upscale clothing and accessories retailer owned by The Gap.
-It was founded in 1978 by Mel and Patricia Ziegler, who originally called the company "Banana Republic Travel & Safari Clothing Company".
-In 1983, Gap purchased the company, changed the name to "Banana Republic", and rebranded the stores to achieve a more upscale image.
+It was founded in 1978 by Mel and Patricia Ziegler, who named the company "Banana Republic Travel & Safari Clothing Company".
+In 1983, Gap purchased the company, shortened its name to "Banana Republic", and rebranded the stores to achieve a more upscale image.

 In the 2020s, VP of design Nicole Wiesmann has re-envisioned the brand with ad editorial campaigns that evoke luxury brands, and higher-end garments that have been compared favorably with names such as Ralph Lauren and The Row.